zhenning/riak_wiki/pages/Riak/Operations/Storage-Backends/Bitcask.md

     Review the (open files limitations)(Open-Files-Limit) information.

-  * __Avoid extra disk head seeks by turning on `noatime`__
+  * __Avoid the overhead of updating file metadata (such as last access time) on every read or write operation__

     You can get a big speed boost by adding the `noatime` mounting option to `/etc/fstab`.
-This will disable the recording of the "last accessed time" for all files.
+This will disable the recording of the "last accessed time" for all files, which results in less disk head seeks.
 If you need last access times but you'd like some of the benefits of this optimization you can try `relatime`.

 ```bash
 /dev/sda5    /data           ext3    noatime  1 1